 - You will gain hands-on field experience using modern field technologies.
 Demonstration of some modern field equipment will be provided by manufacturer's representatives.
-In order to provide you with a broad introduction to modern field technologies, numerous items have either been donated or loaned to the Hydrogeology Field Course by manufacturers.
+In order to provide you with a broad introduction to modern field technologies, numerous items will have either been donated or loaned to the Hydrogeology Field Course by manufacturers and other course supporters.

 - A final exam will be given at the end of each week.

-- The final grade will be derived from field performance, written assignments, the ability to work as a team, professionalism and the final exam.
+- The final module grade will be derived from field performance, participation, notetaking, written assignments, the ability to work as a team, professionalism and the final exam.

 - Rain gear

 - ASTM approved safety-toed boots or shoes (boots are recommended)